Daichi Miura: 2017

 On 18 January, the 21st single "EXCITE" was released.
 "EXCITE" was used as the theme song of the TV drama series Kamen Rider Ex-Aid.

 On 22 January 12,000 people attended the special encore concert from the (RE)PLAY tour at Yoyogi National Gymnasium.
 On the same date, Miura appeared on the KanJam Kanzen Nen SHOW.

-On 22 March, the 6th album HIT and the concert DVD DAICHI MIURA LIVE TOUR 2016 (RE)PLAY was released simultaneously.
+On 22 March, the 6th album Hit and the concert DVD DAICHI MIURA LIVE TOUR 2016 (RE)PLAY was released simultaneously.

 On 15 April, Miura participated in the concert event AbemaTV 1st ANNIVERSARY LIVE.

 On 13 May, the invitational concert Daichi Miura X TSUTAYA Premium Acoustic Live was held.

 On 2 August, the 22th single "U" was released.
 "U" was used as the theme song of the drama Nou ni Sumaho ga Umerareta!.

-On 16 September, the national tour DAICHI MIURA BEST HIT TOUR 2017 started.
+On 16 September, the national tour Daichi Miura Best Hit Tour 2017 started.

 On 14 October, Miura was featured on the TV show "Okamura Offer Series" of Mechax2 Iketeru!
 (Fuji TV).

 On 31 December, Miura performed on the 68th NHK Kōhaku Uta Gassen (NHK) for the first time.

-2018 - : BEST, Kyutai (Sphere)
+2018–present: Best and Kyutai (Sphere)

 2018

 On 20 February, Miura appeared on the cover of Music Magazine, March issue.

-On 7 March, the first ‘Best Of’ album BEST was released.
+On 7 March, the first 'Best Of' album BEST was released.

 From April, Miura was featured in the promotional contents as a campaign character for NHK World Japan on NHK World.

 On 9 May, the SOIL&"PIMP" SESSION's album DRAPPER including "comrade feat.
 Daichi Miura" was released.

 On 11 July, the album Kyutai (Sphere) was released.

 On 22 August, the 23rd single "Be Myself" was released.

 On 22 September, the national tour DAICHI MIURA LIVE TOUR 2018 ONE END started.

 On 26 September, the Lekishi's 6th album Mukishi including "GOEMON feat.
 Bigmonzaemon (Daichi Miura)" was released.

 On 10 October, Miura participated as a guest on the Apple Music's original show Tokyo, Music & Us 2017-2018 hosted by Kenji Ozawa.

 On 19 December, the 24th single "Blizzard" was released.
 "Blizzard" was used as the theme song of the animation film Dragon Ball Super: Broly.

 On 31 December, Miura participated in the 69th NHK Kohaku Uta Gassen for the second time.